FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 Our application will only have three pages, including the FusionAuth login page.

-1. A home page - a public page showing how many users our app has an inviting users to log in.
+1. A home page - a public page showing how many users our app has and inviting users to log in.
 1. The log in / sign up page (on FusionAuth) with options to use a username/password or to sign in with Google.
 1. A logged in private "dashboard" page, unique per user.
 This will display the user's birthday if we have it on record, or allow them to add or change their birthday.
 It will also let users log out.